How to dropship

 - Content marketing: create product guides, comparisons, or tutorials that attract search traffic

-- Email marketing: capture visitor emails and nurture leads with promotions and updates
+- Email marketing: capture visitor emails and nurture leads with promotions, abandoned cart reminders, and product updates

 - Influencer partnerships: collaborate with creators who reach your target audience

-Learn about digital marketing basics and review your results regularly to focus on channels that deliver the best return.
+Learn about digital marketing basics and build a marketing plan that focuses on channels delivering the best return.

 7. Test, optimize, and improve continuously